When I'm Good and Ready

-"When I'm Good and Ready" is a song by American R&B and pop singer-songwriter Sybil, released on March 8, 1993 as the first single from her fifth album, Good 'N' Ready (1993).
+"When I'm Good and Ready" is a song by American R&B and pop singer-songwriter Sybil, released on March 8, 1993, by PWL International and FFRR Records as the first single from her fifth album, Good 'N' Ready (1993).
 Written and produced by Stock/Waterman, it also features backing vocals by Mae McKenna, Stock and Miriam Stockley.
-It went on to become one of her most successful songs and a major hit on the charts in Europe, reaching the top 10 in the UK and Ireland, peaking at number five and six.
-Additionally, it was a top-20 hit in Austria and a top-50 hit in Germany.
-On the Eurochart Hot 100, it reached number 21 in May 1993.

-In 1997, "When I'm Good and Ready" was re-released in a new remix by UK remix, production and songwriting team Love to Infinity.
-Their version reached number 66 on the UK Singles Chart.
+The song became a top-10 hit in the United Kingdom and Ireland, and it entered the top 20 in Austria.
+In 1997, "When I'm Good and Ready" was re-released in a new remix by UK remix, production and songwriting team Love to Infinity, which achieved a moderate success on the national chart.